 Drug Addiction and the Brain

 Sadly, no matter what substance is consumed, drug abuse often leads to drug addiction.
 This can have a significant impact on the brain.
 When a person develops a drug addiction, their brain is restructured to reinforce the consumption of whatever substance they are addicted to.
 In general, this means the brain makes a person more likely to engage in addictive behavior, forcing them to seek out immediate, usually unhealthy pleasures.

 What is Bipolar Disorder?

-There are many perceptions and misunderstandings held by the average American on what bipolar disorder is and is not.
-However, put simply, bipolar disorder is a mood disorder that often causes intense mood swings.
+There are many perceptions and misunderstandings held by the average American regarding what bipolar disorder is and is not.
+However, bipolar disorder is a mood disorder that often causes intense mood swings.
 During these mood swings, a person with bipolar disorder experiences an extreme intensity of emotion or emotions.